snabble/Android-SDK/ui-toolkit/README.md

 ### Configuration

-The configuration can be set up as JSON or any other type and needs to be deserializes into the `OnboardingModel` class.
+The configuration can be set up as JSON or any other type which needs to be deserializes into the `OnboardingModel` class.

 The following shows an example JSON config: